Origin of Latter Day Saint polygamy: RLDS Church under Joseph Smith III

 The first RLDS Church's leader was Joseph Smith's oldest son Joseph Smith III.
 Smith III's opinions about his father and polygamy evolved throughout his life.
 In general, however, Smith III was an ardent opponent of plural marriage.
 Throughout his tenure as Prophet-President of the RLDS Church, Smith denied his father's involvement and attributed its invention to Brigham Young.
-Smith III served many missions to the western United States where he met with associates and women who claimed to be his father's widows.
+Smith III served many missions to the western United States where he met with associates and women who said they were his father's widows.
 In the end, Smith concluded that he was "not positive nor sure that [his father] was innocent" and that if, indeed, the elder Smith had been involved, it was still a false practice.

 Historical RLDS Church position

 From the 1880s to the 1960s, official RLDS Church publications maintained Joseph Smith's noninvolvement in polygamy.
 This official position contradicted the testimony of earlier RLDS Church members who lived in Nauvoo during Smith's lifetime.

 One of the founders of the Reorganization, Jason W. Briggs, a presiding elder in Wisconsin during the early 1840s, maintained throughout his life that Smith had originated polygamy and that God would punish Smith for his "transgressions."
 Briggs said that the church needed to simply deal with the issue and move on.
 The editor of the earliest official RLDS Church periodical, Isaac Sheen, similarly affirmed Smith's involvement.
 He wrote that Smith produced a revelation on polygamy and practiced it, but that he repented of this "sin" before his death.
 Sheen's statement was affirmed by William Marks, the stake president of Nauvoo during Smith's lifetime and a close counselor to Joseph Smith III.
-Marks claimed to have seen Hyrum Smith read the polygamy revelation to the High Council in 1843.
+Marks reported witnessing Hyrum Smith read the polygamy revelation to the High Council in 1843.
 Marks also affirmed that Joseph Smith had repented of the practice two to three weeks before his death in 1844.
 Similarly, James Whitehead, an RLDS Church member and clerk for Smith, affirmed that Emma Smith gave plural wives to Smith on several occasions that he witnessed.
 Early in his presidency, Joseph Smith III did not believe Marks and Whitehead despite the eyewitness nature of their statements.